-These algorithms are efficient and robust for minimizing functions that satisfy certain assumptions and have a super-linear rate of local convergence.
-Currently, many variants of the updating formula for the approximation to the Hessian (or to the inverse Hessian) are known: symmetric rank-one (SR1) [Broyden, 1967; Davidon, 1959, 1968; Fiacco and McCormick, 1968; Wolfe, 1969, 1971] and the rank-two such as the Davidon-Fletcher-Powell (DFP) update [Davidon, 1991; Fletcher and Powell, 1963], Powell-symmetric-Broyden (PSB) [Powell, 1970] and the Broyden-Fletcher-Goldfarb-Shanno (BFGS) update [Broyden, 1970; Fletcher, 1970; Goldfarb, 1970; Shanno, 1970].
-A unifying framework for many of these updates, including both rank-one and rank-two updates was given by Huang [1970].
+The quasi-Newton algorithms are efficient and robust for minimizing functions that satisfy certain assumptions and have a super-linear rate of local convergence.
+Currently, many variants of the updating formula for the approximation to the Hessian (or to the inverse Hessian) are known: symmetric rank-one (SR1) [9, 15, 16, 18] and the rank-two such as the Davidon-Fletcher-Powell (DFP) update [16, 19], Powell-symmetric-Broyden (PSB) [30] and the Broyden-Fletcher-Goldfarb-Shanno (BFGS) update [10, 20, 22, 31].
+A unifying framework for many of these updates, including both rank-one and rank-two updates was given by Huang [24].
+All these quasi-Newton methods are based on secant equation which is a formula linking the displacements $s_k = x{k+1} - x_k$ and the change of gradients $y_k = g{k+1} - g_k$ under the curvature condition.
 These updates have been very intensive studied and in general it is accepted that the BFGS method is the most efficient and robust for solving minimizing problems with differential functions.
-However, the main drawback of BFGS is that it is limited for solving small and medium minimizing functions.
+However, the main drawback of BFGS is that it is limited for solving minimizing problems with a small or a medium number of variables (let say 1000 variables).
 It requires a large amount of memory and therefore it involves a large amount of numerical operations.

-The purpose of the paper is to introduce the memory-less quasi-Newton methods (memory-less SR1 and the memory-less BFGS) as a technique for solving large-scale minimizing problems and to show their performances for solving large-scale unconstrained optimization problems.
+The purpose of the paper is to introduce and study the memory-less symmetric-rank one SR1 quasi-Newton methods with generalized secant equation, as a technique for solving large-scale minimizing problems and to show their performances for solving large-scale unconstrained optimization problems.
 The structure of the paper is as follows.
 Section 2 describes the SR1 method.
-In Section 3 the memory-less SR1 method is introduced.
+In Section 3 the memory-less SR1 with generalized secant equation method is introduced.
 Section 4 is dedicated to the memory-less BFGS method.
 The memory-less SR1 and the memory-less BFGS algorithms are presented in Section 5.
-The convergence of the memory-less SR1 method is described in Section 6.
+The convergence of the memory-less SR1 method with generalized secant equation is described in Section 6.
 The global convergence is proved under classical assumptions.
 The numerical results and comparisons among the algorithms are detailed in Section 7.
-For solving a collection of 800 unconstrained optimization problems up to 10000 variables we have the computational evidence that the memory-less SR1 method is more robust than the memory-less BFGS method.
-Comparing memory-less SR1 versus the BFGS from CONMIN [Shanno and Phua, 1976; Shanno, 1980] shows that, for solving problems up to 10000 variables, memory-less SR1 is way more efficient and more robust.
+For solving a collection of 800 unconstrained optimization problems up to 10000 variables we have the computational evidence that the memory-less SR1 method with generalized secant equation is more robust than the memory-less BFGS method.
+Comparing memory-less SR1 with generalized secant equation versus the BFGS from CONMIN [34, 35] shows that, for solving problems up to 1000 variables, memory-less SR1 with generalized secant equation is way more efficient and more robust.
 This section also presents the performances of these algorithms for solving five applications from MINPACK-2 collection, each of them with 40,000 variables.
-The conclusion of this study is that the memory-less technique applied here for the SR1 and for the BFGS methods is a simple and efficient technique for adapting these quasi-Newton methods for solving large-scale problems.
+The conclusion of this study is that the memory-less SR1 method with generalized secant equation technique is a simple and efficient technique for solving large-scale problems.
 Besides, it seems that the accuracy of the Hessian approximations along the iterations in quasi-Newton methods is not as crucial in these methods as it is believed.